M-kip/JavaScript-The-Definitive-Guide/ValuesTypesVariables/README.md

  In client side JavaScript window object is the global object that defines core global properties

  ## Wrapper Objects
- ** Temporary objects are created when you access a property of a string, number, or boolean the are known as **wrapper objects**
+ **Temporary objects** are created when you access a property of a string, number, or boolean the are known as **wrapper objects**
  String, Number, and Booleans are not objects when your refer to a property of these types a temporary wrapper is created that converts the types to objects the object inherits methods that is used to resolve property reference

 ## Immutables Primitive Values and Mutables Object References
- Primitives values in JavaScript are immutable while object are mutable i.e value can change over time Primitives can be compared by values using === operator **objects differ from primitives because they are mutable their value can change
+ Primitives values in JavaScript are immutable while object are mutable i.e value can change over time Primitives can be compared by values using === operator **objects** differ from primitives because they are mutable their value can change

+ Objects are sometimes called reference types to distiguish them from JavaScript's primitive types Using this terminoly, objects values are references, and we can say that objects are computed by reference: two objects are the same if and only if the refer to the same underlying object